DanielaValentino/GitProject/README.md

 - git log
 >It lists the commits made in the repository in reverse chronological order.

-- git rm
+- git rm -file-
->Is used to remove a file from the working tree and from the index.
+>Is used to remove a file from the working directory and add deletion to staging area. *Ex.* git rm example

 - git mv
 >You can rename or move a file with this command.

-- Push to a remote repository
+### ***Basic workflow commands***

+- git add -filename-
+>Command to add a file to the staging area.  *Ex.* git add example.md

+- git reset -namefile-
+>You can get a file back from staging area to working directory.  *Ex.* git reset example

+- git restore
+>To unstage files you don´t want to commit.

+- git commit -am ""
+>To automatically stage files that have been modified and deleted.

+- git fetch -remote-
+>To fetch changes from the remote repository.

+- git pull
+>Command to automatically fetch and then merge that remote branch into your current branch.

+- git push origin master
+>To push your master branch to your origin server and push any commits done back up to the server.

 ### ***Branches***